giantswarm/flux-app/README.md

 ### Hints

-It's possible to use a 'common' gpg key which is only used for decryption on the cluster.
+- When encrypting secrets with SOPS, tt's possible to use a 'common' gpg key which is only used for decryption on the cluster.
 Just add the key id to the `.sops.yaml` file and update the keys used as described in the section above.
 Now only the private key of the 'common' key needs to be present on the cluster.

 ## Update from upstream